 The monarch, who had a great passion for Ancient Greece, hoped that the magnificent square would become a main entrance into the city from the west while also becoming a centre of art.
 “I will not rest until Munich looks like Athens,” he announced when he took over the government in 1825.
 The ensemble of classical buildings on Königsplatz played a key role in Ludwig’s dream to turn the city into the Athens of the Isar River.

-Planned by Karl von Fischer and completed by Leo von Klenze, the square in the Maxvorstadt district became a Neo-Classical work of art, housing three glorious buildings: the Propyläen (Propylaea), Glyptothek and Staatliche Antikensammlung (State Museum of Classical Art).
+Planned by Karl von Fischer and completed by Leo von Klenze, the square in the Maxvorstadt district became a Neo-Classical work of art, housing three glorious buildings: the Propyläen (Propylaea), Glyptothek and Staatliche Antikensammlung (State Collections of Antiquities).

-The Propyläen (Propylaea Gate) forms the western end of Königplatz square.
+The Propyläen forms the western end of Königplatz square.
 Leo von Klenze’s inspiration for the gate’s design was the Propylaea at the Acropolis.

 The plans to build the Propyläen were delayed over the years.
 When the planning process first began in 1817, the gate was going to form the western gate to the city of Munich.
 However, by the time King Ludwig I abdicated in 1848, Munich had already stretched far beyond Königsplatz, meaning that a second city gate was no longer needed.
 Yet Ludwig I stuck to his original plans and paid for the Propyläen from his own pocket.
 It was finally inaugurated in 1862, becoming the last purely classical construction in Munich.